Contact Lens Wear and Care

 wearing lenses.
 Immediately take out the lenses and clean them.
 Let your eyes

-get back to normal and if the problem persists, contact our office.
+get back to normal and if the problem persists, contact our office. - DON’T exceed the wearing times suggested,

 even if your lenses still feel comfortable.
 Studies have proven that the eye